Government Engineering College Bikaner: Financial aid

+Ranking

+Engineering College Bikaner, Bikaner was ranked 25th among engineering colleges by the National Institutional Ranking Framework (NIRF) Innovation in 2023.

 Requisites for enrollments

 Admission to undergraduate courses of the institute is through the Rajasthan Engineering Admission Process (REAP) which takes into account the performance in Joint Entrance Examination (JEE) and/or percentage scored in Senior Secondary (12@th) standard.

+Admission for post graduate course namely Master of Technology (M.Tech.) through Centralized Counselling for MTech after Graduate Aptitude Test in Engineering(GATE).